vimeo/nagios-cloudwatch-plugin/README.txt

 		  -c RANGE, --critical RANGE
 		                        critical if threshold is outside RANGE
-		  -v, --verbose         increase verbosity (use up to 3 times)
+		  -v, --verbose         increase verbosity (use up to 3 times) -R REGION, --region REGION
+		                        The AWS region to read metrics from

 Releases
 ========
+0.2.5 - Sep 09, 2014: Support passing region as an argument, defaulting to boto default.
+Thanks grahamlyons!
 0.2.4 - Nov 20, 2013: Added support for delta monitoring of a single metric.
 Thanks nesQuick & s0enke!
 0.2.3 - Nov 20, 2013: Added support for monitoring ratio between two metrics.
 Thanks nesQuick & s0enke!